Brunch & Batter

 Jump to Recipe Print Recipe

-Nothing beats a cheesy, open-faced classic like this Sun Dried Tomato Tuna Melt.
-This Italian-inspired tuna salad is bursting with sun-dried tomatoes, capers, celery, lemon, and fresh herbs.
-The result is a bright, flavorful tuna that pairs perfectly with sharp Italian provolone cheese.
-The cheese gets wonderfully bubbly and drippy under the broiler, making it the most delicious sandwich!
+Nothing beats a cheesy, open-faced classic like this Sun-Dried Tomato Tuna Melt.
+This Italian-inspired tuna salad is bursting with sun-dried tomatoes, capers, celery, lemon, and provolone cheese.
+Whether you serve it on English muffins, toasted bread, or a bagel, it's a quick lunch recipe that comes together in minutes.

-If you are like me, I find prepared tuna fish just meh.
+If you're like me, I find prepared tuna fish just meh.
 I mean, I grew up on mushy canned tuna that was drowning in mayo, stuffed between 2 slices of boring white bread.
 Too fishy for me.
-This tuna I can eat.
+This Mediterranean-style tuna I can eat.
 It's all grown up, a little fancy, and downright delicious.

 And let's be honest, when you add melty cheese to any sandwich, doesn't it just make it better?

-You can top these sun-dried tomato tuna melts with bread, just like you would with any sandwich, but I prefer them open-faced.
+You can make this sun-dried tomato tuna salad melt the classic way, just like you would with any sandwich, but I prefer it open-faced.
 This way, that warm, gooey cheese hits your taste buds first, and that's always a good thing in my book.

 Jump to: